 Reach out for help

-For those suffering with depression, it is also important to reach out to others for help.
+For those suffering from depression, it is also important to reach out to others for help.

 Sometimes that help might come from talking with a close friend or loved one.

-These are people who can provide a valuable outside perspective, because they have seen you during your highs and your lows.
-They can listen to your struggles with a sympathetic ear, because they understand.
-And they can even help manage your anxiety by highlighting the bigger picture.
+These are people who can provide a valuable outside perspective because they have seen you during your highs and your lows.
+They can listen to your struggles with a sympathetic ear because they understand.

 Sometimes, however, professional help is necessary.
 You’ve tried all of the above approaches, but you nevertheless find yourself feeling anxious, depressed, lethargic, or hopeless.

-For further information about any of these professional resources, I recommend talking with your doctor, and checking out Psychology Today.
+For further information about any of these professional resources, I recommend talking with your doctor.

 Holiday blues and seasonal depression are very real challenges.
 If you’re struggling to find the joy of the season, take some time to implement these strategies.
 And don’t be afraid to reach out and ask for help when you need it.
-Sometimes simply talking it out helps relieve some of that sadness.
+Sometimes simply talking it out helps you uncover the negative thoughts that aren’t serving you and can help you start feeling better.

 Have you ever experienced the holiday blues or seasonal depression?
 What are some ways that you rediscover the happiness of the season?
 Share your tips below!